caplogic/Mappedbus/README.md

 }
 ```

-**Samples**
+**Sample Applications**

-The project contains two samples: one byte array based and one message based.
+The project contains two sample applications: one byte array based and one message based.

-The message based sample can be run as follows:
+The message based sample application can be run as follows:

 The MessageWriter will send a message, PriceUpdate, which contains three fields: source, price and quantity.
 The first argument of the MessageWriter is used to populate the source.
 The MessageReader simply prints every message it receives.